AGENCY DESCRIPTION

 PROGRAM DESCRIPTION AND OBJECTIVES

 The principal objective of the Capital Improvements Program (CIP) is the programming of planning, design, land acquisition, and construction activities on a yearly basis for major water and sewerage facilities.
-These facilities may be necessary for system improvements and/or service to existing customers, to comply with Federal and/or State environmental mandates, and to support new development in accordance with the counties' approved plans and policies for orderly growth and development.
+These facilities may be necessary for system improvements and/or service to existing customers, to comply with Federal and/or State environmental mandates, and to support new development in accordance with the Counties' approved plans and policies for orderly growth and development.

 The CIP submission includes all major projects, defined as extensions, projects, or programs involving water and sewer facilities.
 Major projects include: water mains 16 inches in diameter or larger, sewer mains 15 inches in diameter or larger, water or sewage pumping stations, force mains, storage facilities, and other major facilities.

-In addition, a report noting the Commission's request by project follows the same report outlining the County Executive's recommendation by project.
-For this year's proposed CIP budget, these additional documents will not follow this narrative given that the Executive is not recommending changes to the budget proposed by WSSC Water.
+In addition, a report noting the commission's request by project follows the same report outlining the County Executive's recommendation by project.
+For this year's proposed CIP budget, these additional documents will not follow this narrative given that the County Executive is not recommending changes to the budget proposed by WSSC Water.

 PROGRAM CONTACTS